basmahieu/markdown-challenge/README.md

 Also I have some experience using Creative cloud apps like Photoshop, Adobe XD, Premiere, Illustrator, ...
 I would love to help here.

+I have a background in **digital design**, so I can help with the basic rules when designing a website or application.
+Also I have some experience with Creative Cloud.
+So if you have a question about Photoshop, Adobe XD, Illustrator & After effects let me know.

 ##### A funny story

 When I was traveling in SE Asia me and 2 friends bought some old motorcycles to ride in Cambodja.
 It was rain season and my friend was not used to riding.
 So when we had to cross a railway which was on a small hill he got stuck in the mud.
 His first reflex was to give full throttle and ofcourse that worked but he really flew over the railway and almost hit a cow.